PauSabatesC/API.UserManagement/README.md

 # 🙌 OpenUserManager 🙌

-## Production ready API server for authentication, authorization, and user management.
+## API server for authentication, authorization, and user management.
 ## 🔨 Easy to integrate with anything, anywhere.
 Also it's free, with all its features, forever.

-### ✔️ Features:
+### ✔️ Features roadmap:
 - Asynchronous and secure authentication and authorization.
 - JWT token.
 - Refresh tokens.